Hot FM

 He attributed the delays in salary payments to complications with the system, a government tool used to manage public payrolls.

-He assured the community that the administration is working diligently to resolve these issues and promised that remaining salary dues would be addressed before the end of the week.
+He assured the community that the administration is working diligently to resolve these issues and promised that the outstanding salary arrears would be settled before the end of the week.

-Mpiiwa encouraged the affected teachers to reach out directly to his office if their salaries remain unpaid after this period, indicating that he would provide assistance in navigating the bureaucratic maze that has led to their current predicament.
+Mpiiwa encouraged the affected teachers to contact his office directly if their salaries remain unpaid after this period, indicating that he would provide assistance in navigating the bureaucratic processes that have led to their current predicament.

-As the educators await resolution, they remain hopeful that their voices will be heard and that their rights will be upheld, allowing them to focus on their critical role in shaping the future of Amolatar’s children rather than worrying about their financial stability.
+As the educators await a resolution, they remain hopeful that their voices will be heard and their rights upheld, allowing them to focus on their vital role in shaping the future of Amolatar’s children rather than worrying about their financial stability.